- Local hospitals and clinics

 - Shopping malls

 Located on the banks of the Yangtze River, Jiangyin is a county-level city under the jurisdiction of Wuxi.
-It is one of 13 such county-level cities in Jiangsu province, in one of the most developed counties in China.
+It is one of 13 such county-level cities in Jiangsu province and is in one of the most developed counties in China.

-Jiangyin’s name literally means “river shade”, in reference to its location on the south or shady side of the river.
-It is home to the only major inland rail line in China to use a river ferry, where trains are ferried across the river to Jingjiang on the northern side of the Yangtze.
+Jiangyin’s name literally means ‘river shade’ in reference to its location on the south or shaded side of the river.
+It is home to the only major inland rail line in China to use a river ferry, with trains ferried across the river to Jingjiang on the northern side of the Yangtze.

 Jiangyin is much less densely populated, with a nicer living environment than many larger cities in China.
 The pace of life is relaxed, with locals enjoying spending time in the many beautiful public parks, walking or playing sports.
 Much outdoor activity in the city centers on the banks of the river – there is even a small, man-made beach for locals to enjoy.
 Like other cities in the area, Jiangyin has many pretty canals and waterways running through its center.

 Jiangyin is not a late-night city – after 10 pm there are very few cars on the main streets and people tend to go to bed early.
 Locals are generally very friendly and many young people can speak some English.
 Living in the city is the perfect opportunity to fully immerse yourself in Chinese culture and learn some of the language.
 The city is very safe and crime rates are extremely low, making it a good option for families with young children.
 Rental prices are also very low compared to larger cities.